-The Kill-Freak Syndicate was espousing its demented doctrine of salvation through identity-murder, stalking the land.
-The Kill-Freaks were revelationists with chaotic emotion flows, increasingly under threat from the authorities.
+The Kill-Freak Syndicate was espousing its demented doctrine of salvation, stalking the land.
+The kill-freaks were revelationists with chaotic emotion flows, increasingly under threat from the authorities.

 Supernature penetrated the flow of the network to enhance, reposition and re-possess it in both material and abstract form.

 As the logos had only recently been removed it was with great weakness and heaviness that L took up her quest for faith after previously having consigned it to the pile of shaggy dog stories in the corner of the motel room.
 The massive TV screen showed a girl in a wig or suchlike.

 L remembered on one occasion she was with a couple of friends, old colleagues from Equipole, as they waited at the entrance to the drive-in to see “The Yellow Patch Crusaders” (2012), some nondescript Hollywood rom-com aimed at teenagers.
 Violence came to the surface as L remarked in reference to a poster for a sci-fi movie that she would like to see the robots suffer.
 Throughout the evening she made similarly bitter remarks about various unrelated things, making Giles and Nora start to wonder if something was bugging her.
 Nevertheless, L would become emboldened, recognising she too was fictional.

 Under “productivity”, the products of commercial industrial medicine were reproduced to create the need to enforce further reproduction.
 Products created products and the reproduction of products.
 Due to an extreme overabundance of surplus products this led to their redundancy or elimination, so they had to be replaced to replenish and perpetuate production.
 This was progress, evolution, and improvement by means of the continual effort towards more effort in the manufacture of products.